AlexHarn/bfrv1_icetray/snowstorm/resources/docs/config.rst

 SnowStorm Configuration
 =======================

-When producing SnowStorm simulations as described in the :ref:`Snowstorm Simulation chain <snowstorm_introduction>` (step 3), the perturbers can be easily configured by a configuration file.
+When producing SnowStorm simulations as described in the :ref:`Snowstorm Simulation chain <snowstorm_introduction>` (step 3), the parametrizations to use can be easily configured by a configuration file.
 Supported filetypes are ``json`` and ``yaml``.
 Examples of configuration files (``yaml``) can be found in the `SnowSuite <https://code.icecube.wisc.edu/projects/icecube/browser/IceCube/meta-projects/combo/trunk/simprod-scripts/resources/scripts/SnowSuite>`_ script collection.